Allan Hills A81005: Description

 ALH A81005 measures 3 × 2.5 × 3 cm.
 It has a dark fusion crust on the outside.
 The interior is made up of a black to dark grey groundmass (matrix) with larger grey and white angular crystals (clasts).
 This appearance is typical for breccias, including those originating on Earth.
 The size of the larger crystals ranges from sub-millimeter to 8 mm in diameter.

 Thin section analysis revealed that the crystals are mostly plagioclase, with some pyroxene and olivine.
 It was also discovered that the meteorite had similarities to terrestrial gabbro or basalt.
 Microprobe analysis showed that the plagioclase was very calcium-rich.
 The crystals are a solid solution of 97% anorthite and 3% albite.
 The pyroxenes have a variable composition lying between enstatite, ferrosilite and wollastonite.
 The olivine is a solid solution of 11 to 40% fayalite with the rest being forsterite.
 ALH A81005 is classified as a "lunar anorthosite breccia" and belongs to the group "lunar anorthosite" (abbreviated Lun-A).

 History

 The determination that ALH A81005 was of lunar origin was made by Robert Clayton and Toshiko Mayeda, researchers at the University of Chicago, following the determination by Smithsonian Institution scientist Brian Harold Mason that the meteorite was similar in chemical and isotopic composition to rocks returned by the Apollo program astronauts from lunar highland areas.
 Evidence that ALHA 81005 is a lunar sample, was presented at the 18 March 1983 meeting of the Lunar and Planetary Institute.
 The evidence included fabric data, mineralogical data, compositional data, oxygen isotope data, noble gas data, cosmic ray exposure history, magnetic properties, nuclear particle tracks, and thermoluminescence data.

+An analysis conducted by co-relating data from the Chandrayaan-3 rover Pragyan's APXS instrument aided scientists from PRL to conduct a comprehensive geochemical study of the lunar surface in 2026.
+It was discovered from these findings that the composition of the ALHA 81005 meteorite discovered in the Allan Hills region of Antarctica and the first meteor suspected to be of lunar origin to have closely matched those values explored by the rover at the landing site near Statio Shiv Shakthi.
+Although it could not be concluded that the rock is indeed from the Lunar South pole, the study postulated multiple more theories on the impact created by the formation of the South-pole Atiken basiN, that has altered the geochemical composition of the Shiv Shakthi landing site.